-Here I am in Sandakan, northeast Borneo (Malaysia), to see orangutans "for real" in Central Sepilok.
-These great red-haired monkeys, victims of poaching and deforestation, are gradually being reintroduced to the wild, in a nature reserve in the middle of the jungle.
+Here I am in Sandakan, in the north-east of Borneo (Malaysia), to see "in real" orangutans at the Sepilok Center.
+These great apes with red hair, victims of poaching and deforestation, are gradually being reintroduced to the wild, in a natural reserve in the middle of the jungle.

-It is both a protected nature reserve and a veterinary centre, whose primary mission is to rehabilitate wildlife and reintroduce orphaned or injured orangutans into the jungle, who have been rescued and cared for.
-Often youngsters who have been abandoned or separated from their parents, victims of poaching and deforestation.
+It is both a protected nature reserve and a veterinary center, whose primary mission is to rehabilitate orphaned or injured orangutans and reintroduce them into the jungle.
+Often young orangutans are abandoned or separated from their parents, victims of poaching and deforestation.

-The Sepilok Centre also works to raise awareness of the plight of orangutans.
-It is an animal that has become a symbol of the deforestation at work in Malaysia (and neighbouring Indonesia), particularly in Borneo.
-Entire swathes of jungle are being replaced by huge oil palm plantations.
+The Sepilok Center also strives to educate visitors about the plight of orangutans.
+This animal has become the symbol of deforestation in Malaysia (and its neighbor Indonesia), particularly in Borneo.
+Entire areas of jungle are being replaced by huge palm oil plantations.

-Orang utan literally means "man of the forest" in Malaysian.
-To learn more about this great ape and the threats facing the species, which is considered Critically Endangered, please visit the following website by IUCN (International Union for Conservation of Nature), I refer you to the page Orangutan of the WWF website.
+Orang utan literally means "man of the forest" in Malay.
+To learn more about this great ape and the threats to the species, considered "critically endangered". by IUCN (International Union for Conservation of Nature), I refer you to the page Orangutan of the WWF website.

-Before that day, I had never seen orangutans "in real life" before.
+Before that day, I had never seen orangutans "in real life".
 I only knew them from documentaries.

-When I arrived at the Sepilok Centre, there are a few tourists, but the place is not crowded.
-I buy my ticket, watch a short eco-educational film shown in an air-conditioned room, before taking a long wooden footbridge that leads through the jungle to the platform where the monkeys are fed.
+When I arrive at the Sepilok Centre, there are a few tourists, but the place is not crowded.
+I buy my ticket, watch the small eco-educational film projected in an air-conditioned room, before taking a long wooden footbridge which leads, through the jungle, to the platform where the monkeys are fed.

-I'm rather pleasantly surprised.
-Whatever one might think of this center (I was initially afraid of a vulgar tourist attraction), this is not a zoo or a circus.
+I am rather pleasantly surprised.
+Whatever one may think of this center (I was initially afraid of a vulgar tourist trap), we are not at the zoo or the circus.

-Part of the jungle has been "landscaped" to allow visitors of all ages to observe the monkeys from a large wooden platform.
-So you don't have to wade through wet leaves full of greedy leeches, phew!
+A part of the jungle has been "fitted out", to allow visitors of all ages to observe the monkeys, from a large wooden platform.
+So we don't wade in the wet leaves full of greedy leeches, phew!

-Still, it's very humid under the canopy of the huge trees, I'm dripping.
-You tilt your head back to see the top.
-It is vertiginous.
+Nevertheless, it is quite humid under the canopy of the gigantic trees, I drip.
+We tip our heads back to see the top.
+It is dizzying.

-Some orangutans are already installed on their own platform, hanging from a large tree, which is connected to other trunks by large ropes.
+Some orangutans are already installed on their own platform, hung on a big tree, itself connected to other trunks by big ropes.

-The healers arrive shortly after, with buckets of bananas.
-They sit quietly, without a sudden gesture, in the middle of the monkeys, and begin the distribution, without ostentation.
+The caretakers arrive soon after, with buckets of bananas.
+They sit down quietly, without any sudden gesture, in the middle of the monkeys, and begin the distribution, without ostentation.

 The Sepilok orangutan meal: the video

 The atmosphere is peaceful, quiet, in the forest.
-The people around me are commenting half-voiced on the terribly human attitudes of the orangutans, and the arrival of new monkeys swinging softly, with their huge arms, along the ropes.
+The people around me are commenting half-heartedly on the terribly human attitudes of the orangutans, and on the arrival of new monkeys that are swinging flexibly, with their huge arms, along the ropes.
 The spectacle is fascinating.

-I'm coming home from this little "junglesque" getaway with a smile on my face.
-Tomorrow, I'm heading for Semporna for the ultimate goal of this diving trip in Malaysia: the mythical island of Sipadan !
+I'm coming back from this little "junglesque" escapade.
+Tomorrow, we will head for Semporna for the ultimate goal of this diving trip in Malaysia: the mythical island of Sipadan !